 In keyword records that contain the value indicator in bytes 9 and 10, the remaining bytes 11 through 80 of the record shall contain the value, if any, of the keyword, followed by optional comments.
-Keywords that have a value indicator shall notappear more than once within a header.
 In keyword records without a value indicator, bytes 9 through 80 should be interpreted as commentary text, however, this does not preclude conventions that interpret the content of these bytes in other ways.